jackbackes/trusty/README.md

 ## 🙏 Acknowledgments

 - Built with [Claude](https://claude.ai) by Anthropic
+- Initial inspiration from [task-master-ai](https://www.task-master.dev) - a great task management tool that showed the potential of AI-assisted task organization
+- Uses the excellent [clap](https://github.com/clap-rs/clap) CLI framework
 - Inspired by modern task management needs of developers

-- Uses the excellent [clap](https://github.com/clap-rs/clap) CLI framework
+---

+**Pro tip**: Use `trusty demo` to see an interactive demonstration of all features!